armandogg24/armandogg24/README.md

 - 👀 I’m interested in learning and developing software
 - 🌱 I’m currently learning frontend and backend web development
 - 💞️ I’m looking to collaborate on Google, Microsoft or another large company
-- 📫 How to reach me you can send me a message via telegram @armandogg24
+- 📫 How to reach me you can send me a message via telegram <a href="https://t.me/armandogg24">@armandogg24</a>

 <hr>
 Well that's a lot about me, here you have some of my work: